dvcarrillo/openhab-virtual-assistant/README.md

 and execute this script with Python 3.
 Follow the instructions on screen and enjoy!

 ##
-*This work is part of my BSc End Project (TFG) about the creation of a voice-driven controller for home automation on Raspberry Pi.*
+*This work is part of my [BSc End Project (TFG)](https://github.com/dvcarrillo/home-assistant) about the creation of a voice-driven controller for home automation*